TheBlackOne/Asteroinks/Readme.md

 ## How to play

-- Clone the repository, open in Unity, press play *or*
+- Clone the repository, open in Unity Editor, press play *or*
 - Download the [Windows 64 build](https://github.com/TheBlackOne/Asteroinks/releases/latest/download/Win64.zip) from releases, open the ZIP archive and start the binary inside.

 ## Controls